KJCats/My-Notes/1 - Raw Notes/Notes to Allegory of the Cave.md

 divides puppeteers from the audience and allows them to show puppets over it."
 _Line 3-9_

-Humans chained in a room, forced to look at exactly one
+Humans chained in a room, forced to look at exactly one spot.
+They were there since their childhood.
+There is a wall behind